medcross/breakout/Aufgaben/Aufgabe4.md

             "blue1"
         );

-        this.physics.add.collider(this.ball, brick, this.hitBrick, null, this);
+        this.physics.add.collider(this.ball, brick, hitBrick, null, this);

     }
 }